What is cholesterol?

 Cholesterol is a compound of the sterol type, found in most body tissues, blood, bile and animal fats.

-Cholesterol and its derivatives are important constituents of cell membranes and are precursors of other steroid compounds, but a high proportion of cholesterol in the blood of low-density lipoprotein (which transports cholesterol to the tissues) is associated with an increased risk of coronary heart disease (i.e. implicated in some cases of atherosclerosis: deposition of fatty material on artery inner walls).
+Cholesterol and its derivatives are important constituents of cell membranes and are precursors of other steroid compounds, but a high proportion of cholesterol in the blood is of low-density lipoprotein (which transports cholesterol to the tissues) is associated with an increased risk of coronary heart disease (i.e. implicated in some cases of atherosclerosis: deposition of fatty material on artery inner walls).

 Oats in your diet may be helpful in managing your LDL (‘Bad’) Cholesterol levels